nitishgupta/cis700dr/index.md

 #### Expectations

 This is an advanced course.
-I view my role as guiding you through the material and helping you in your first steps as an researcher.
-I expect that your participation in class, reading assignments and presentations will reflect independence, mathematical rigor and critical thinking.
+I view my role as guiding you through the material and helping you in your first steps as a researcher.
+I expect that your participation in class, reading assignments, and presentations will reflect independence, mathematical rigor and critical thinking.

 ### Timing and Staff